lancedb/lancedb/docs/src/integrations/voxel51.md

 ## Understand basic workflow

-The **FiftyOne Brain** provides a `compute_similarity()` method that you can use to index the images or object patches in a dataset by similarity.

-Once you’ve indexed a dataset by similarity, you can use the `sort_by_similarity()` view stage to programmatically sort your dataset by similarity to any image(s) or object patch(es) of your choice in your dataset.

 The basic workflow shown below uses LanceDB to create a similarity index on your FiftyOne datasets: